 BBBS elected to account for the loan as a government grant that is recognized as revenue as qualifying expenses are incurred.
-During 2020, BBBS incurred qualifying expenses in excess of the amount of the PPP loan, and as such recognized the entire amount of the PPP loan as revenue during 2020.
-In November 2020, BBBS received formal notification of full forgiveness of the PPP loan from the Small Business Administration (SBA).
+During 2020, BBBS incurred qualifying expenses in excess of the amount of the PPP loan, and as such recognized the PPP loan as revenue for the year ended December 31, 2020.
+In November 2020, BBBS received formal notification of full forgiveness from the Small Business Administration (SBA).